unit8co/darts/docs/userguide/torch_forecasting_models.md

 ort_outs = ort_session.run(None, ort_inputs)
 ```

 Note that the forecasts might be slightly different due to rounding errors.
+Also, due to its specificities, `RNNModel` requires different pre-processing of the series to obtain the input arrays (notably because of `training_length`).

 ### Callbacks